 - All accounting faculty have relevant real-world experience.
 While the faculty are excellent classroom instructors, they are also engaging individuals who enjoy serving as professional mentors to our accounting students.

 - Upper-level accounting classes have a very low faculty/student ratio.

 - Many accounting students participate in the University's Honors program and/or take advantage of Study Abroad & Global Learning opportunities.

 - Over 65% of senior accounting students have career-related experiences prior to graduation.
-WKU's Career Services Center and the Department of Accounting provide Academic and Career Orientation sessions designed specifically for accounting majors
+WKU's Career Development Center and the Department of Accounting provide Academic and Career Orientation sessions designed specifically for accounting majors

 - WKU is the only institution in the entire region to accept the High School "Pilot Project" Advanced Placement (AP) course and give students who successfully pass ( score a 3 or higher) the AP test 3hrs credit for our ACCT 200 course.
 WKU is among very few institutions in the U.S. offering this service to students!